 # Modyo CLI

-The Modyo Command Line Interface (CLI) is a tool based on two fundamental principles: acceleration and integration, implemented through the get
+The Modyo Command Line Interface (CLI) is a tool based on two fundamental principles: acceleration and integration, implemented through the get and push commands, respectively.

 # Benefits of the Modyo CLI